Three documents. Three owners. Zero integration.

 Sales operations owns the payment curve.
 “Here’s when bonuses kick in and what the multipliers look like.”

 Each component makes sense in isolation.
-Together, they often create perverse incentives.
+Together, they routinely create perverse incentives - and because each team signed off its own piece, nobody claims ownership of the collision.

-The gap isn’t about having better components.
-It’s about having components that work together.
+The gap is not about having better components.
+It is about components that work against each other.

 When we work with clients on compensation design, we start with questions that cross functional boundaries.

 Does the target methodology match the incentive philosophy?
-If you want reps to focus on growth, but targets reward holding ground, you’ve built in a contradiction.
+If you want reps to focus on growth, but targets reward holding ground, you have built in a contradiction that no multiplier will fix.

 Does the payment curve match the target difficulty?
 A steep curve works with achievable targets.
-It destroys motivation with stretch targets.
+Paired with stretch targets, the same curve destroys motivation.
 The curve and the target have to be designed together.

 Does the timing of payments match the selling cycle?
 Monthly bonuses for quarterly selling cycles create end-of-month gaming.
-Annual bonuses for transactional sales lose immediate motivation.
-Timing isn’t a detail -it’s design.
+Annual bonuses for transactional sales lose the immediacy that drives behaviour.
+Timing is not a detail - it is design.

 Does the scheme drive behaviours that serve customers?
 Easy to forget.
 Schemes optimise what they measure.
 If they measure volume without quality, quality disappears.